The Very Best Things to Do in Bari Italy

 It’s located about 8km from the city center and there are many different transport links that will take you to the center.

-You can opt for the train– the station is located right outside Bari arrivals terminal- and take the train direct to Bari Centrale.
+You can opt for the train- the station is located right outside Bari arrivals terminal- and take the train directly to Bari Centrale.
+At Bari Centrale, you can change trains for the rest of the region.

 You can also take the airport bus that goes to Bari Centrale Station just south of the historic center or Bari Vecchia.
 Both are super easy to use.